zsk612/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user attempts to add a new profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed, and the following sequence of actions is called to prompt execution result to user:
+When the user attempts to add a new profile, the ProfileSession, CommonUi, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed, and the following sequence of actions is called to prompt execution result to user:

 1. User executes `add /n Schwarzenegger /h 188 /w 113 /e 100 /c 2500`
-    1. `ProfileSession` calls `Ui.getCommand()` to receive user input.
+    1. `ProfileSession` calls `CommonUi.getCommand()` to receive user input.
     1. `ProfileSession` calls `ProfileParser.parseCommand()` to parse user input into a string array.
 1. Creating `ProfileAdd` object.
     1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileAdd`.